fede-moreno/SessionsGrid/DECISIONS.md

 - Currently the grid only supports one column sorting
 - Duration filters in minutes but displays as `6h 49m`, having a dual unit input would be better
 - SessionIds are truncated a tooltip/popup displaying the entire Id would make more sense and the copy button could be
-- Dropdown lists styles need improvement.
+- Dropdown lists styles need improvement
-- Favicon is using a DeftPower hardcoded CDN link which will break eventually
-- Raised the production bundle budget in `angular.json` since the full Kendo theme is quite big
-- Would add better linting (Angular specific and stylelint)
+- Would add better linting (Angular eslint specific and stylelint)
 - Session filter state is pure and first candidate for adding the tests which is currently out of scope
-- If the Session information and filters would be needed in other parts of the application then an application state (with NgRx) would make more sense than the current signal based implementation
+- If the Session information and filters would be needed in other parts of the application then a global state (with NgRx) would make more sense than the current signal based implementation
 - Add a auto retry (with attempts) mechanism if the (fake) API fails often.
 Currently its 5%
 - Add custom validators, ex.
 Min value < Max value
 - NgDeep was used to access to internal Kendo styling.
 It can probably be improved by applying the styles with more/better specificity

 ## AI usage

-I made the structural calls: the component split, smart and dumb (also called container/presentational) component pattern, defined the good practices, decided for the state in the page rather than a store or NgRx.
+I made the structural calls: the component split, smart and dumb (also called container/presentational) component pattern, defined the good practices, decided for the state in the page rather than a store NgRx
 Claude Code wrote most of the boilerplate and scaffolding, the filter mappings, URL Queryparam mapper with filter sync, also assisted with KendoUI components research & implementation.
 Most of my time was focused on challenging AI decisions (specifiying and being clear which part of the code it had to look at) and reviewing the solution